 As You Apply

-Each year, we receive nearly 1,000 completed applications for 40 class positions.
+Each year, we receive more than 1,000 completed applications for 42 class positions.
 As you prepare your application, your goal is to demonstrate an unshakable work ethic, a strong desire to become a physician assistant, and the life, work, and academic experience to handle a demanding curriculum.

 The Admissions Committee takes a broad range of factors into consideration as we select candidates, including: